coderschool-ta/cs-web-design-materials/exercises/exercise_4.md

 In today lab, we will get to learn these technology stacks in details.
 You will be pair programming with a person sitting next to you.
 The goal of today lab is {INSERT HERE}

 ## Milestone 1: Install and run WordPress locally
 The WordPress.org website has [detailed instructions](https://codex.wordpress.org/Installing_WordPress) on how to install WordPress and run it locally.
-However, the guide is too long and has too much information which you do not need to know all.
-I will provide a quick and easy way to get it running locally in your computer.
+However, the guide is too long and has information that you do really need to know.

+I will provide a quick and easy way to get WordPress running locally in your computer.
+Below are the steps:
+1. Install WordPress
+2. Install MAMP
+3. Set up WordPress in local server (MAMP)

-### Install WordPress
+### Milestone 1.1: Install WordPress
 1. Head over to https://wordpress.org/download/ and dowload the lastest stable version of WordPress (v 4.9.5)
 2. Unzip the WordPress package in a desire position.
 The directory contains the unzip file is a WordPress software for your website.
 Your WordPress directory should have the following files:
 <img src="https://i.imgur.com/Ke3Kcbn.png" alt="WP files">
 Each website requires a seperate WordPress software i.e. if you want to make 3 different websites then you will have to install 3 seperate WordPress software locally.

-### Install MAMP
+### Milestone 1.2: Install MAMP
 Now, you will need a local server (environment) for the WordPress to run on.
 WordPress.org has a [list of recommended servers](https://make.wordpress.org/core/handbook/tutorials/installing-a-local-server/).
 I will use MAMP since it's easy and will help you understand the science "behind the scence".
 There is a new tool called [Flywheel](https://local.getflywheel.com/) that's gaining a lot of traction lately.
 I actually like this tool more than MAMP because of its intuitive UI and user-friendly.
 However, I'll recommend you to use one other tool first before getting started on Flywheel.